1shaked/year_3/BI/README.md

 Contributions are welcome.
 Please fork the repository and create a pull request with your enhancements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Special thanks to all contributors and the open-source community for their invaluable support.

----

 *Note: Ensure all scripts are executed in the correct sequence for optimal performance.*